Snow White (franchise): Descendants

 Descendants is a live-action Disney Channel Original movie based on the lives of the children of various Disney heroes and villains when they attend the same prep school.
 Evil Queen appears as one of the main antagonists of the film.
 Snow White also makes a minor appearance as a television reporter.
 The film also includes Evil Queen's daughter, Evie, and Dopey's son, Doug, with them both returning in the sequels Descendants 2 and Descendants 3, in addition to other media related to the film.

 Television series

 House of Mouse

 Disney's animated television series House of Mouse included many Disney animated character cameos such as the Snow White characters.
 The Magic Mirror, who is hung at the entrance of the club, has a recurring role giving advice to other characters.

 Once Upon a Time

 Fantasy television series Once Upon a Time regularly included live-action interpretations of characters including Snow White, the Evil Queen, the Huntsman, the Prince, the Mirror, and Grumpy (including the other dwarves as smaller characters).

 Sofia the First

-Snow White appeared in the 27th episode of the American animated television series Sofia the First, "The Enchanted Feast".
+Snow White appeared in the 27th episode of the animated television series Sofia the First, "The Enchanted Feast".
 The series features many characters from the Disney Princess franchise.
+The Evil Queen's crown, known as Grimhilde's Crown, has a main focus in the 103th episode "In Cedric We Trust".